luapower/luapower-all/nw.md

 If the size is max-constrained by either `max_cw`, `max_ch` or `resizeable = false` then `maximizable = false` and `fullscreenable = false` must also be set.

+Expect the OS to adjust the window size and/or position in unspecified ways for off-screen windows, windows too small to fit all titlebar buttons, windows with zero or negative client size or windows that are very large.
+Some adjustments are delayed to when the window is shown.

 ### The window state